MicrosoftDocs/win32/desktop-src/CIMWin32Prov/cim-packagecooling.md

 ---
-Description: 'The CIM\_PackageCooling association represents the relationship in which a cooling device is installed in a package, such as a chassis or rack, to assist with the package''s cooling.'
+Description: The CIM\_PackageCooling association represents the relationship in which a cooling device is installed in a package, such as a chassis or rack, to assist with the packages cooling.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '0aaae8e1-6e70-4b26-8e56-dac5657e58c1'
+ms.assetid: 0aaae8e1-6e70-4b26-8e56-dac5657e58c1
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
 - cimwin32
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'CIM\_PackageCooling class'
+title: CIM\_PackageCooling class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # CIM\_PackageCooling class